RomuloSilvaRosa/addi_challenge/README.md

 # Addi Challenge
-The current repository contains infrastructure as code, deployment and application logic to serve a very simple machine learning architecture composed of a feature + model + evaluation store.
+The current repository contains infrastructure as code, deployment, and application logic to serve a very simple machine learning architecture composed of a feature + model + evaluation store.

 ## Challenge steps: